 On Good Friday, we also offer a service of the Stations of the Cross (usually at 12pm) which is a brief walk through the traditional 14 stations from Jesus’ arrest to his death.

 This joyous season starts with Easter Day when our choir and orchestra help us celebrate with the most gorgeous music you could imagine.
 The season then continues for 50 days.
 Throughout this time, we hear the stories of how Jesus appeared to his followers in many ways after his resurrection; we hear what he taught them about how to live, and how to carry on without him.
 During this time, we also celebrate his Ascension into heaven (which Saint Barnabas also likes to move to a Sunday so we don’t miss the celebration!).

 This is followed by the arrival of the Holy Spirit, which we celebrate on…

 Based in the second chapter of the Acts of the Apostles, the event of Pentecost is the celebration of all peoples hearing the stories of God’s mighty acts in their own languages.
 Tongues of fire touched each of them and empowered them to hear!
 We celebrate this day with a boisterous reading of the Acts lesson in communion with one another (you have to be there to truly revel in it!), as well as with special music and preaching.
-Pentecost is the 3rd of our 3 major feasts in the church year alongside Christmas and Easter, so you won’t want to miss it!
+Pentecost is the third of our three major feasts in the church year alongside Christmas and Easter, so you won’t want to miss it!

 View All Events